chika-games/RPG-Maker-Specifications/lmt.md

 | False | 2 | The flag is unset. |

 #### Encounters Tag
-This tag outlines any encounters within a map.
+This tag describes any encounters within a map.

 | Field | Type | Description |
 | --- | --- | --- |